Siouxland Forecast: August 18, 2020

 Tonight we’ll have a mostly clear sky and a pleasant low temperature of 59°.
-It should be another opportunity to turn off the air conditioner.
+It should present another opportunity to turn off the air conditioner & throw open the windows!
+Comfortably cool.

 Wednesday is going to be mostly sunny and seasonal as we rise to a high of 86°.
 Thursday will be just a little bit hotter as we work up to 88° with a good deal of sunshine once again.